 The Bok Center holds a Fall Teaching Conference and Winter Teaching Week each year.
 These pre-semester conferences offer new Teaching Fellows a chance to prepare for the semester, as well as for more experienced teachers and scholars to continue to develop their skills and to explore areas of interest in teaching and learning.

-Each Bok Seminar offers graduate students and scholars the opportunity to explore an area of interest in teaching and learning over multiple sessions.
+Bok Seminars offer GSAS PhD students the opportunity to explore an area of interest in teaching and learning over multiple sessions.
 Seminars vary in length and intensity based on their focus areas and goals.
-They range from 6 sessions to full semester offerings.
-Students who wish to take a full menu of seminars and develop a teaching portfolio are eligible to receive a Bok Center Teaching Certificate.
+GSAS PhD students who are passionate about teaching and want to take a full menu of seminars over time, seek feedback on their teaching, and develop a teaching portfolio may consider one of the Bok Center's two Teaching Certificates.

 Professional Communication Program for International Teachers and Scholars